jmunozti/terraform/README.md

 # Terraform Task

-Terraform code that deploys a VPC, with a private subnet, a public subnet, an EC2 instance in the private subnet and a bastion host to access the EC2 instance via SSH in a secure way.
+Terraform code that deploys a VPC, with a private subnet, a public subnet, an EC2 instance into the private subnet and a bastion host to access the EC2 instance via SSH in a secure way.

 ## Requirements